2022 Chuseok Idol Star Championships

 The 2022 Idol Star Athletics Championships Chuseok Special (Korean: 2022 추석특집 아이돌스타 육상 선수권 대회) was held at Goyang Gymnasium in Goyang, South Korea on July 30 and August 1, 2022, and was broadcast on MBC on September 9, 11, and 12, 2022 for three episodes.

 Synopsis

 The show is revived after two years of hiatus caused by COVID-19 pandemic.
-In this year's chuseok Idol Star Athletics Championships, MZ generation K-pop idols compete in five sport events: archery, athletics, futsal, e- sport which were already held in previous years and a newly introduced dancesport.
+In this year's chuseok Idol Star Athletics Championships, MZ generation K-pop idols compete in five sport events: archery, athletics, futsal, e-sport, which were already held in previous years, and a newly introduced dancesport.

-The teams are divided into White and Blue team.
-Each win from each sports competition is earned as team point.
+The teams are divided into white and blue teams.
+Each win from each sports competition earns a team point.

 Cast

 Presenters

 Jun Hyun-moo, F.T.
 Island's Lee Hong-gi and Twice's Dahyun were the main hosts of the show.
 Dancer Aiki from Street Woman Fighter fame was named as special MC for dancesport segment.